Winter > Snowshoe & Nordic Ski

 Snowshoe your way through forested landscapes covered in snow.
 Drink in the crisp winter air, hearing only the sound of your snowshoes or skis breaking the stillness surrounding you.
 Marvel that you can spend an entire day skiing or snowshoeing in Boundary Country, encountering few others, seeing only the occasional paw print on the trail before you.

 Get fit while you get away from it all.
 The majority of the hiking and biking trails (link to trails page) in Boundary Country are perfect for winter exploration too!
 Start at either end of Boundary Country, Rock Creek or Grand Forks, or right in the middle at Midway (mile 0 of the KVR).
-Spend your day snowshoeing and cross-country skiing on The Great Trail and the historic Kettle Valley Rail Trail.
+Spend your day snowshoeing and cross-country skiing on The Trans Canada Trail and the historic Kettle Valley Rail Trail.
 Glide across trestles in the shadow of frozen waterfalls as you marvel at this winter wonderland.
 You can rent snowshoes from Chain Reaction in Grand Forks.

 Big White Resort